JulianGCalderon-FIUBA/apuntes.md/Algebra II/Ortogonalidad.md

 \overline A^T A\ \hat x = \overline A^T b
 $$

-Este problema tiene solución única siempre y cuando $rg(A) = n$ (rango columna máximo) y podemos despejar la incognita.
-Se le llama seudoinversa de $A$ a la matriz
+Este problema tiene solución única siempre y cuando $rg(A) = n$ (rango columna máximo) y podemos despejar la incógnita.
+Se le llama pseudo inversa de $A$ a la matriz

 $$
 A^\# = (\overline A^T A)^{-1} \overline A^T